 s and their children every

 time inline layout happens.
-It all starts with this if
+It all starts here:

 class BlockLayout: